 Spending time with your children is a part of the parenting experience.
-You want to bond and form strong relationships with them, acting as a guide through their life.
+You want to bond and form strong relationships with them, acting as a guide throughout their life.
 However, a divorce can change how and when you can spend time with your kids.
 Creating a parenting schedule is a critical part of the divorce process, but it can be challenging to decide what type of schedule works best for the whole family.

 What Is a Parenting Plan?

 A parenting plan is a document that helps address the important components of custody and visitation.
 For example, it can dictate where and when your children will be, who will be responsible for them on certain weekends, and how the holidays will be arranged.
 Parenting plans also allow you to disclose what days of the year are essential to you and when you would like to have time with your children.
 If you decide to modify the plan in the future, you can also explain how that process will happen.

 Within your parenting plan, you have the opportunity to write out the arrangements for parenting time.
 While this may be overwhelming, our experienced attorneys at Slowiaczek Albers & Whelan can help explain different potential arrangements and the types of schedules that you need to consider.

 - Vacation Parenting Time: During school breaks and when parents have time off, there will need to be an explanation of when kids will spend time with each parent.